spotlightpa/poor-richard/content/news/2020-03-22-pa-state-police-to-begin-enforcement-against-businesses-violating-gov-tom-wolf’s-coronavirus-shutdown-order.md

 +++
 draft = false
-image = "2020/03/01f7f995358t5kzw.jpeg"
+image = "2020/03/01f7g06atam9tyrv.jpeg"
 image-credit = "Commonwealth Media Services" published = 2020-03-22T17:47:15.857Z
 slug = "pennsylvania-state-police-coronavirus-order-enforcement"
-authors = ["Sarah Anne Hughes"] title = "Pa.
-State Police to begin enforcement against businesses violating Gov. Tom Wolf’s coronavirus shutdown order" description = "In a statement, Colonel Robert Evanchick, commissioner of the Pennsylvania State Police, said “private businesses, organizations, and other noncompliant entities face possible criminal penalties.”" blurb = "In a statement, Colonel Robert Evanchick, commissioner of the Pennsylvania State Police, said “private businesses, organizations, and other noncompliant entities face possible criminal penalties.”" kicker = "Coronavirus" suppress-featured = true topics = ["Coronavirus"]
+authors = ["Sarah Anne Hughes", "Angela Couloumbis"] title = "Gov. Tom Wolf says Pa. business restrictions, school closures could extend beyond two weeks as coronavirus spreads" description = "The State Police will begin enforcement Monday against businesses in violation of Wolf's shutdown order." blurb = "The State Police will begin enforcement Monday against businesses in violation of Wolf's shutdown order." kicker = "Coronavirus" suppress-featured = true topics = ["Coronavirus"]
 +++
 <i>This story was produced as part of a joint effort among [Spotlight PA](https://www.spotlightpa.org/), [LNP Media Group](https://lancasteronline.com/), [PennLive](https://www.pennlive.com/), [PA Post](https://papost.org/), and [WITF](https://www.witf.org/) to cover how Pennsylvania state government is responding to the coronavirus.
 [Sign up for Spotlight PA’s newsletter.](https://www.spotlightpa.org/newsletters)</i>

-The Pennsylvania State Police will begin enforcing Gov. Tom Wolf’s order for [all but “life-sustaining” businesses](https://slack-redir.net/link?url=https%3A%2F%2Fwww.inquirer.com%2Fhealth%2Fcoronavirus%2Fspl%2Fpennsylvania-shutdown-lifesustaining-businesses-tom-wolf-shut-down-20200319.html) to close their physical operations Monday at 8 a.m.
+The Pennsylvania State Police on Monday will begin enforcing the statewide shutdown for [all but “life-sustaining” businesses](https://slack-redir.net/link?url=https%3A%2F%2Fwww.inquirer.com%2Fhealth%2Fcoronavirus%2Fspl%2Fpennsylvania-shutdown-lifesustaining-businesses-tom-wolf-shut-down-20200319.html) across the state, as Gov. Tom Wolf warned that emergency measures may last longer than initially anticipated.

+“I want to be honest with you, and what we face,” Wolf said during an early evening briefing with reporters.
+“What we are trying to do here is buy time … we cannot overload our health system.”

+He added: “If we aren’t successful, the consequences are going to be even more dire than the consequences that we are facing now.”

 In a statement, Colonel Robert Evanchick, commissioner of the Pennsylvania State Police, said “private businesses, organizations, and other noncompliant entities face possible criminal penalties.”
 The violations are summary offenses punishable by fines and jail time.